tech-itrace/communityconnect/Server/SETUP.md

 ### Step 4: Generate AI Embeddings

-This generates semantic embeddings for all members (takes 1-2 minutes):
+This generates semantic embeddings for all members using DeepInfra (takes 1-2 minutes):

 ```bash
 npm run generate:embeddings